nrcharles/poplar/doc/optimize.rst

-Iterating over the space of PV STC nameplate sizes of 5-200 W and Battery Effective Capacity 20-250 wH and plotting various metrics help determine what is the nature of the optimization problem.
+Iterating over the space of PV STC nameplate sizes of 5-200 W and Battery Effective Capacity 20-250 Wh and plotting various metrics help determine what is the nature of the optimization problem.

 Scaling